IJELLH (International Journal of English Language, Literature in Humanities)

 - Changing words but copying the sentence structure of a source without giving citation

-- IJELLH (International Journal of English Language, Literature and Humanities) will not accept any research paper which will contain plagiarism, and reject and return of papers in review.
-Our reviewer team is very strict on plagiarism.
+- IJELLH (International Journal of English Language, Literature in Humanities) will not accept any research paper which will contain plagiarism, and reject and return of papers in review.

-By submitting paper for publication in IJELLH (International Journal English Language, Literature and Humanities), Authors (all authors of the article) certify that;
+By submitting paper for publication in IJELLH (International Journal English Language, Literature in Humanities

 - They are fully aware that plagiarism is illegal & wrong and authors know that plagiarism is the use of another person’s idea or published work and pretend that it is one’s own.